grongierisc/BatchSqlOutboundAdapter/README.md

 Extend EnsLib.SQL.OutboundAdapter to add batch support batch on JDBC connection.

-ENSDEMO port to IRIS without HL7 and DICOM examples

 ## Prerequisites

 Can be used on IRIS or Ensemble 2017.2+.